wasabepeanut/tietoturva_repository/h4 Johnny Tables.md

 - A last resort safety measure in case of an injection

 # WebGoat

-- Following the instructions, we will proceed to install WebGoat to our Debian virtualbox.
+Following the instructions, we will proceed to install WebGoat to our Debian virtualbox.

-- First we are going to install Java for running Java archive files, with the following commands
+First we are going to install Java for running Java archive files, with the following commands.

     sudo apt-get update
+    sudo apt-get install openjdk-17-jre